Maywood Center for Enriched Studies5225 Tweedy Blvd

 Los Angeles, CA 93722

-Design Achievement – The construction of LAUSD's South Region High School #8 will relieve overcrowding at local schools and enable the area's current high school to return to a two-semester calendar for the first time in more than 30 years.
+Design Achievement – The construction of LAUSD's Maywood Center for Enriched Studies (MaCES) relieves overcrowding at local schools and enable the area's current high school to return to a two-semester calendar for the first time in more than 30 years.
 The $78M project is the last of 131 schools to be completed under the $20 billion construction program that LAUSD launched in 2000.
 The new school is a specialized magnet school that offers a rigorous instructional program that encourages cooperative learning, integrates project-based assignments, and emphasizes creative and critical thinking in all disciplines.
-DLR Group's design incorporates three Small Learning Communities (SLCs) and various support facilities which connect to form a central plaza.
+DLR Group's design incorporates three classroom buildings and various support facilities which connect to form a central plaza.
 This site plan, which emulates a college campus, aims to instill pride in the students and encourage them to set their sights on higher education.
-The composition of the buildings' exterior materials is modern and dynamic.
-Easily maintained multi-colored stucco defines the majority of the buildings' exteriors.
-Accents of glass, steel, and exterior-grade composite wood panels and screens are showcased in each SLC's grand stair tower.
-Signage announcing the name of each SLC is integrated with composite wood panels alongside the stair towers.
+The composition of the buildings exterior materials is modern and dynamic.
+Easily maintained multi-colored stucco defines the majority of the buildings exteriors.
+Accents of glass, steel, and exterior-grade composite wood panels and screens are showcased in each building’s grand stair tower.
 Addressing the City of Maywood's need for neighborhood recreational and social gathering places, the multi-purpose room, library, gym, and athletic fields are available to members of the community with secure, after-hours access to provide a neighborhood community center.
 Additionally, a wellness center is open to students and the community.

-Scope Summary – The scope for this project was the master plan and design of a new high school occupying two city blocks on 8.41 acres.
-The south side of the campus prominently showcases a 93,150 SF Classroom Building containing three SLCs, each with its own dedicated quad.
-Administrative offices, indoor dining and an outdoor lunch shelter, a set-aside classroom and a flexible classroom occupy the first floor of each 24,000 SF SLC.
+Scope Summary – The scope for this project included the master plan and design of a new school supporting grades 6-12.
+The south side of the campus prominently showcases a 93,150 SF Classroom Building.
+Administrative offices, indoor dining and an outdoor lunch shelter, a set-aside classroom and a flexible classroom occupy the first floor of each 24,000 SF Classroom building.
 The second and third floors house 10 general classrooms, a flexible science lab, and a chemistry lab.
 Completing the south campus are the school's 15,100 SF library, 12,600 SF multi-purpose building, 36,000 SF gym, and a service yard.
 The north side of campus includes a 42,380 SF parking structure with 120 stalls on the ground level.
 The structure's rooftop features five full size basketball courts and two large stairs that double as bleachers.
 A soccer/football stadium, jogging track, and instructional garden round out the remaining space on the north side of campus.
 Fifty percent of the classroom building and gymnasium roofs, as well as a portion of the parking structure, are designed for a future installation of photovoltaic arrays to power school facilities.
-The project's total building area is 200,500 SF with a total building footprint of 110,300 SF.
+The total building area is 200,500 SF with a total building footprint of 110,300 SF.
 DLR Group provided master planning, architecture, and interior design.

-Take an animated tour of the new campus.
+Take an animated tour of the new campus's design.